mckinsey/vizro/vizro-core/docs/pages/user_guides/run.md

 - [Dash deployment documentation](https://dash.plotly.com/deployment)

 In particular, `app = Vizro()` exposes the Flask app through `app.dash.server`.
 As in the [above example with Gunicorn](#gunicorn), this provides the application instance to a WSGI server.

+[`Vizro`][vizro.Vizro] accepts `**kwargs` that are passed through to `Dash`.
+This allows you to configure the underlying Dash app using the same [argumentst that are available](https://dash.plotly.com/reference#dash.dash) in `Dash`.
+For example, in a deployment context, you might like to specify a custom `url_base_pathname` to serve your Vizro app at a specific URL rather than at your domain root.